Join Sophie-stication Nation

 Hard Work: Despite what those stats say working hard can get you to where you need to go.
 I have an uncle that started working in fast food when he was in high school.

 College has been good to me and I have a few degrees, but college is not for everyone.
 There are many things you can do to still pursue your goals in life and not go to college.
 But whatever you do, I urge you be serious about your craft.
 Do not say you want to be a model when you graduate high school and have no concrete plan for it.
 Do not go chasing your dreams of being a singer by visiting a karaoke bar ever night in hopes of getting discovered.
 There is nothing wrong with those dreams if you would rather do that than go to college.
-But be realistic and work at them just as hard as you would a job.
+But be realistic and work at them and come up with a plan.
+And by a plan I mean a feasible plan that you can actually do.
+Do not just wish upon a star and hope that one day you will be successful.
+Life does not work that like.

 As an added bonus join Sophie-stication Nation (click here) and get the “Finding a Job Worksheet” and “Ways To Get A Promotion Worksheet.”
 For Free!